Getting Started with Particle Metropolis-Hastings for Inference in Nonlinear Dynamical Models: Overview of the PMH algorithm

 MCMC methods generate samples from a so-called \textit{target distribution} by constructing a specific Markov chain, which can be used to form an empirical approximation.
 In this tutorial, the target distribution will be either the parameter posterior $\pi_{\theta}(\theta)$ or the posterior of the parameters and states $\pi_{\theta,T}(\theta, x_{0:T}) = p(\theta, x_{0:T} | y_{1:T})$.
 We focus here on the former case and the latter follows analogously.
 Executing the PMH algorithm results in $K$ correlated samples $\theta^{(1:K)} \triangleq \{ \theta^{(k)} \}_{k=1}^K$ which can be used to construct a Monte Carlo approximation of $\pi_{\theta}(\theta)$.
 This \textit{empirical approximation} of the parameter posterior distribution is given by

 which corresponds to a collection of Dirac delta functions $\delta_{\theta'}(\dn \theta)$ located at $\theta=\theta'$ with equal weights.
-In practice, histograms or kernel density estimators are employed to visualise the estimate of the parameter posterior obtained from \eqref{eq:parameter-empricialdistribution}.
+In practice, histograms or kernel density estimators are employed to visualize the estimate of the parameter posterior obtained from \eqref{eq:parameter-empricialdistribution}.

 The construction of the Markov chain within PMH amounts to carrying out two steps to obtain one sample from $\pi_{\theta}(\theta)$.
 The first step is to propose a so-called \textit{candidate parameter} $\theta'$ from a \textit{proposal distribution} $q(\theta'|\theta^{(k-1)})$ given the previous state of the Markov chain denoted by $\theta^{(k-1)}$.
 The user is quite free to choose this proposal but its support should cover the support of the target distribution.
-The second step is to determine if the state of the Markov chain should be changed to the candidate parameter $\theta'$ or if it should remain in previous state $\theta^{(k-1)}$.
+The second step is to determine if the state of the Markov chain should be changed to the candidate parameter $\theta'$ or if it should remain in the previous state $\theta^{(k-1)}$.
 This decision is stochastic and the candidate parameter is assigned as the next state of the Markov chain, i.e., $\{ \theta^{(k)} \leftarrow \theta'\}$ with a certain \textit{acceptance probability} $\alpha ( \theta', \theta^{(k-1)} )$ which is given by

-where $Z_{\theta}$ is cancels as it is independent of the current state of the Markov chain.
-The stochastic behaviour introduced by \eqref{eq:mhaprob} facilitates exploration of (in theory) the entire posterior and is also the necessary condition for the Markov chain to actually have the target as its stationary distribution.
-The latter is known as \textit{detailed balance} which ensures that the Markov chain is \textit{reversible} and have the correct stationary distribution.
+where $Z_{\theta}$ cancels as it is independent of the current state of the Markov chain.
+The stochastic behavior introduced by \eqref{eq:mhaprob} facilitates exploration of (in theory) the entire posterior and is also the necessary condition for the Markov chain to actually have the target as its stationary distribution.
+The latter is known as \textit{detailed balance} which ensures that the Markov chain is \textit{reversible} and has the correct stationary distribution.
 That is, to ensure that the samples generated by PMH actually are from $\pi_{\theta}(\theta)$.

 Hence, the stochastic acceptance decision can be seen as a correction of the Markov chain generated by the proposal distribution.
 The stationary distribution of the corrected Markov chain is the desired target distribution.
 In a sense this is similar to importance sampling, where samples from a proposal distribution are corrected by weighting to be approximately distributed according to the target distribution.